csci104/site/_includes/writeups/graphiso.md

 <img src="{{site.baseurl}}/homework/img/graphiso-g2-false.png" alt="drawing" width="100%" height="auto" id="responsive-image"/>

+During grading, **we will run some additional instructor tests** but they will be similar to the ones we provide in our test suite.

 #### Requirements and Assumptions

  - As always you may not change the signature of the primary function provided.
  - You **MAY** define helper functions in `graphiso.cpp`
- - You **MUST** use a recursive approach that follows the general backtracking structure presentedin class.  **Failure to use such a recursive approach will lead to a 0 on this part of the assignment.**
+ - You **MUST** use a recursive approach that follows the general backtracking structure presented in class.  **Failure to use such a recursive approach will lead to a 0 on this part of the assignment.**
  - You MAY use structures such as `std::set` or `std::map` or `std::vector` as necessary to help your implementation.
  - There is no specific runtime, but you must pass each test in `ctest` with timeout limits of 60 seconds per test.
  - Any valid mapping is acceptable (since many may exist for certain graphs).
 Our tests simply verify your solution rather than looking for a hard-coded mapping.